ucfopen/UDOIT/README.md

 $ php composer.phar update
 ```

+### Bower
+[Bower](http://bower.io/) is used to install external JavaScript Dependencies.

+Once Bower is installed, run `bower install` in the top UDOIT directory will install the required javascript libraries.

+> Currently there is only one bower library installed.
+You can install manually by placing [JSColor](https://github.com/callumacrae/JSColor) library contents in `assets/js/vendor/JSColor/`.

 ### File Storage
 UDOIT saves generated reports to disk for easy retrieval.
 Create a folder called `reports` in the root of the UDOIT project, and make sure PHP has permissions to create files and folders within that folder.